thenumbernine/hydro-cl-lua/README.md

 - Figure out what to do with self-gravitational potential energy in the Euler simulation.  offsetting it positive makes gravitational instability stable.  offsetting it too positive explodes -- even a forward euler integrator (why).  offsetting it negative causes more instability.
 - change vector field from immediate mode to buffered geometry, and gometry shaders if they're available
 - coroutines to iterative solvers?  so they don't stall the app execution?
-- Poisson SelfGrav seems to be pulling things slightly upwards
 - RHD W error in >1 dimension
 - GR flat space simulations make an initial wave.  but shouldn't flat space be stable?
 - 2D Maxwell Roe looks ugly